-A team of network devices can be created in the 'Network Team' page, which is visible on navigating to the Network section.
-A Network Team having multiple active Devices allows for loadbalancing of traffic and failover of network connectivity to the appliance.
+A team of network devices can be created in the Network Team page, which is visible on navigating to the Network section.
+A Network Team having multiple active Devices allow for load-balancing of traffic and failover of network connectivity to the appliance.
 This is a recommended configuration for high availability and uninterrupted service to clients.
-The 'Link Aggregation' type of Team requires appropriate configuration on the network switch, to which the devices are connected.
+The Link Aggregation type of Team requires appropriate configuration on the network switch, to which the devices are connected.
 The Link Aggregation Control Protocol (LACP) has to be enabled on the switch, for the ports used by the appliance for the team.
-Refer the Network Switch user guide for details on how you can enable LACP, if it is supported.
+Refer to the Network Switch User Guide for details on how you can enable LACP, if it is supported.
 Network Team devices do not support DHCP, and require a static IP address setup.

-Devices: (multi-select) Create new Team
+Devices: (multi -select) Create new Team

-eth0 [00:07:43:05:E9:93] IP Configuration type: select a method
+eth0 [00:07:43: 05:E9:93] IP Configuration type: select a method

-eth1 [00:07:43:05:E9:94]
+eth1 [00:07:43: 05:E9:94] n conngaration type.
+Sciectamento

-eth2 [E4:1F:13:2C:97:98] IP address:
+eth2 [E4:1F:13: :2C:97:98] IP address:

-eth3 [E4:1F:13:2C:97:9A] Subnet mask:
+✓ eth3 [E4:1F:13: :2C:97:9A] Subnet mask:

 Default Gateway:

 Broadcast address:

 Device activated: on System startup 👻

-, Primary Team member: eth0 👻
+I Primary Team member: eth0 🗸

 Team mode: Balance-RR -

 Apply

-Figure 6.3(a)-Devices and Configuration sections of the Create team page.
+Figure 6.3(a) - Devices and Configuration sections of the Create team page